-The church will be open on Saturday 11th, 18th and 25th March from 2.00 pm - 4.00 pm.
+The church will be open on Saturday afternoons in July and August from 2.00 pm - 4.00 pm.
 Do come in to enjoy this unusual church or just for a time of quiet.

 We have regular traditional services but the flexibility we have with the seating allows us a variety of different service patterns.
 The monthly evening services are often innovative and attended by congregation members of both parishes.

 There are Messy Church Services generally on the third Sunday of each month in term time at 3.30 pm but check the diary page for details

 Please check the Diary and Eton Services pages for variations in the regular services.

 Our church has a modern interior occupying part of an original Victorian building.
 Most of the building has been adapted for medical use by Eton College but we occupy the upper half of the original Chancel.
 You can reach us either by the stairs or by using the lift which is large enough to take wheelchairs.
 So we are able to welcome everyone.

 |Electoral Roll form|

 |Past Vicars and Rectors|